pdm-project/pdm/docs/docs/pyproject.md

 $ pdm install -s socks
 ```

-`-s` option can be given multiple times to include more than one groups.
+`-s` option can be given multiple times to include more than one group.

 ### Console scripts